Mobile post office: Other countries

-According to the Universal Postal Union (UPU) database, other countries with mobile post offices include: Armenia, Austria, Azerbaijan, Belarus, Bulgaria, Czech Republic, Egypt, Greece, Hungary, Indonesia, Kazakhstan, Lithuania, Luxembourg, Madagascar, Moldova, New Caledonia, New Zealand, North Macedonia, Norway, Peru, Romania, Russia, Saudi Arabia, Serbia, Slovakia, Spain, Sweden, Switzerland, Tunisia, Turkey, Turkmenistan, Ukraine, Uzbekistan, Viet Nam, Yemen, and Zimbabwe.
+According to the Universal Postal Union (UPU) database, other countries with mobile post offices include: Armenia, Austria, Azerbaijan, Belarus, Bulgaria, Czech Republic, Egypt, Greece, Hungary, Indonesia, Kazakhstan, Lithuania, Luxembourg, Madagascar, Moldova, New Caledonia, New Zealand, North Macedonia, Norway, Peru, Romania, Russia, Saudi Arabia, Serbia, Slovakia, Spain, Sweden, Switzerland, Tunisia, Turkey, Turkmenistan, Ukraine, Uzbekistan, Vietnam, Yemen, and Zimbabwe.
 Taiwan's Chunghwa Post, which is no longer a member of the UPU, also maintains one mobile post office in Yuli, Hualien.

 Postage stamps

 Countries have issued postage stamps to recognize mobile postal services.
 For instance, in 1913, the U.S. issued parcel post stamps that portray a mail train as well as an employee of a railway post office.
-In 1974, Zambia issued a series of 4 stamps as commemoratives for the centenary of the Universal Postal Union.
+In 1974, Zambia issued a series of four stamps as commemoratives for the centenary of the Universal Postal Union.
 Israel issued a stamp in 1959 picturing its red mobile post truck, pictured.

 In 1950, the Mobile Post Office Society was established as a philatelic organization interested in the postmarks and activities of mobile offices, primarily in the U.S.